solarrabbit99/LargeRaids/docs/configurations.md

   # village.
   drop-item-in-lava:
     enabled: false
+    # Number of levels that a single item contributes to the raid.
+Set the 0 for maximum
+    # omen level.
+    contribute-omen-level: 0
     # Note: The summoning item stated here will not lose its primary functionality.
 For
     # example, totems will still be consumed and revive the player holding it.
     item: